Do Chow Chows Shed? Analysis of a Double-Coated Dog

 • Sunburn – increased hair loss

-• Poor nutrition – unhealthy skin and hair is more commonly lost
+• Poor nutrition – unhealthy skin and hair are more commonly lost

 • Stress – stress causes increased hair loss; make sure to socialize your dog to eliminate that as a source of stress